greenelab/deep-review/README.md

 # when a change is detected.
 sh build/autobuild.sh

+# At this point, the HTML & PDF outputs will have been created.
+The remaining
+# commands are for serving the webpage to view the HTML manuscript locally.

+# Configure the webpage directory
+python build/webpage.py

 # View the manuscript locally at http://localhost:8000/
 cd webpage
 python -m http.server